How to Set Up Google Search Console, And Why It’s Basically Free SEO Gold

 Submitting Your Sitemap

 When you type in this web address, you should get a webpage that shows your sitemap.
-It might look like an organized table or it might look like just a bunch of text like this:
+It might look like an organized table (in Chrome) or it might look like just a bunch of text (in Safari).

 Once you find your sitemap, copy the address, and paste it into GSC in the Sitemap section and click “submit”.
 You’ll get a green success status once it’s submitted.
 If it’s not green right away, refresh the page or come back to it in a few minutes.